jorexdeveloper/termux-nethunter/README.md

 Here is the current TODO list:

-- [ ] **Create a management script**
+- [x] **Add Management Features**

   - Features:

-    - Back up, restore, and rename an existing installation.
+    - Uninstall, back up, restore, and rename an existing installation.
-    - Intuitive and user-friendly with clear usage information.

 - [ ] **Utilize the `dialog` command**

-  - Perform the installation using a GUI.
-  - Note: The `dialog` command comes pre-installed in Termux.
+  - Perform the installation using a GUI (The `dialog` command comes pre-installed in Termux).

 - [x] **Automate RootFS updates**